 While painting canvases, we also let the kids switch out having their faces painted.
 We had Rachel from Cloud 9 Face Painting at our party.
 She did Wesley’s birthday party last year, and we KNEW we had to have her back… especially with an art-themed party.
 She’s amazing.
 5+ stars.
 She is awesome with the kids, welcomes the adults to have their faces painted, is super creative, and is just overall great at what she does.
 She will always be my go-to for all face painting fun!

 I also set up a make-shift photo booth with fun props for everyone to play around with!

 Our boys are young, so they’ve never heard of trick candles.
 We got Wesley good.
 He blew 100 times, but he was a good sport.
 We did let him blow out some regular candles afterwards, because he was afraid his wish wouldn’t come true!

-Overall the party was a success.
-I think the parents had a good time.
+Overall the party was a success, and I think the parents had a good time.
 I know the kiddos did!
 Plus, they had their own artwork to take home as party favors.

-Finally, we had all the party guests leave their hand print on a canvas.
-I plan on writing “Wesley’s 6th Birthday” or something to that affect.
-We will always remember this party!
+Finally, we had all the party guests leave their handprints on a canvas.
+I plan on writing “Wesley’s 6th Birthday” or something to that effect.
+Now, we will always remember this art party!

 Until July (William’s 5th birthday), that’s a wrap on birthday parties for a bit.
 I better get to planning!